usdoj-crt/beta-ada/_pages/law-and-regs/design-standards/1991-design-standards.md

 {% figure Figure 39a %}
 {% asset design-standards/fig_39a.gif alt="" %}
 {% figcaption %}
-<strong>Handrail.</strong> Spacing between handrail and the adjacent wall shall be 1 1/2 inches (38 mm).
+<p><strong>Handrail.</strong> Spacing between handrail and the adjacent wall shall be 1 1/2 inches (38 mm).
 Handrail shall be 1-1/4 to 1-1/2 inches diameter (32 - 38 mm).
-Support for the handrail is from below.
+Support for the handrail is from below.</p>
 {% endfigcaption %}
 {% endfigure %}